Israeli Attacks on Gaza Strain Fragile Ceasefire

 Photo: Jehad Alshrafi/AP/TT

-Hamas, in turn, accused Israel of, among other things, supporting rival groups that carry out attacks in Gaza.
+Hamas, in turn, accuses Israel of, among other things, supporting rival groups that carry out attacks in Gaza.
 In a statement, Hamas says that the group intends to follow the ceasefire agreement and is not aware of any clashes in Rafah.

-"Prekär" plan
+"Precarious" plan

-If it is tunnels that are used and if there are several militants involved, it suggests that it is some organized group, he says.
+If it is tunnels that are being used and if there are several militants involved, it suggests that it is some organized group, he says.

 But it doesn't have to be Hamas centrally.
-In this type of post-conflict society, there is chaos and a vacuum, and many are running around with weapons.
+In this type of post-conflict society, there is chaos and a vacuum, and many people are running around with weapons.

 Persson does not believe that the ceasefire has been broken despite Sunday's events:

 No, absolutely not.
 It has been a bumpy ride since the ceasefire was signed.
 It has lasted for a week.
-This will certainly be a dramatic process with two steps forward, one step back, or two steps back and one step forward.
+This will probably be a dramatic process with two steps forward, one step back, or two steps back and one step forward.

 Important transition

 Rafah in southern Gaza, where the violation is said to have occurred, has been in focus in recent days.
-There is a border crossing to Egypt that is crucial for getting aid to Gaza's suffering civilian population and for getting in machines and tools needed to find remains in the war-torn area.
+There is a border crossing with Egypt that is crucial for getting aid to Gaza's suffering civilian population and for getting in machines and tools needed to find remains in the war-torn area.

 Over the weekend, Israel announced that the border crossing would be closed until all remains of the hostages that Hamas took in the war-triggering attack on October 7, 2023, have been returned.